ReadAlongs/OpenSamples/fin/README.md

 IPA text.

 Even worse, the "g" in ASCII is not the same as the /ɡ/ in IPA.
-Copy that one from this document if you are confused.
+Copy the one from the previous sentence (between the '/' characters) if you are confused.

 Although it's not strictly necessary to add rules for letters which are the same in Finnish as in IPA (basically all the consonants), it's